Best Nikon Z lenses

 Other lenses

-At the end of 2021, Nikon offered the “classic” version of a lens launched at the same time as the Nikon Zfc, the 28mm f/2.8.
+At the end of 2021, Nikon released the “classic” version of a lens first launched alongside the Nikon Zfc, the 28mm f/2.8.
 The version released as a kit with the Zfc has a more vintage design, marked “SE”, but it costs 340€ while the classic version costs 280€.
-Design apart, lenses are identical, so there will be very few reasons to spend 60€ more (probably the reason why Nikon launched the SE version several months before).
+Apart from the design, the lenses are optically identical, so there will be very few reasons to spend 60€ more (probably the reason why Nikon launched the SE version several months before).
 The image quality is not top of the line, but that’s the price to pay for having a light and compact lens (160g and 43mm long only).

-Should you be interested in going further, I invite you to read our comprehensive article about the best Nikon Z-mount wide-angle lenses.
-We list all wide-angle lenses, both for full frame and APS-C cameras, that we consider the most interesting.
+If you want to go further, I invite you to read our comprehensive article about the best Nikon Z mount wide-angle lenses.
+We list all wide-angle lenses, both for full-frame and APS-C cameras, that we consider the most interesting.

 Best Nikon Z standard lenses